deborabeatriz-f/Weather-App/README.md

 # Weather App (Vanilla JS)

-A responsive weather dashboard originally built 5 years ago and recently completely refactored to meet modern web development standards.
+A responsive weather dashboard originally built 5 years ago and recently **refactored**.
 It provides real-time weather data and a 5-day forecast for cities worldwide, featuring multi-language support.

+> **Note:** The API Key is exposed in `config.js` intentionally for demo purposes (Free Tier), allowing this static site to function on GitHub Pages without a backend server.

 ## Key Features